 Matthew Earnest’s many productions of new and classical plays, operas, musicals, and his own original works and literary adaptations have been seen in NYC, Canada, across the U.S., Europe, and in Africa.
 Originally from Texas, where he won both the Dallas Theater Critics’ Forum Award for Directing and the Dallas Observer’s Best of Dallas Award at age 23, Matthew has been an associate artist at Germany’s English Theatre Berlin since 1999, and at The REP/University of Delaware since 2001.
 From 1995-2007 he was Founding Artistic Director of the internationally-acclaimed touring company deep ellum ensemble, based in NYC, where he wrote and directed many pieces, including The Josephine footnote, Doctor Tedrow’s Last Breath, Ch’ien-nü leaves her body., 6 white plates, The Jilting of Granny Weatherall (from the story by Katherine Anne Porter), and blood pudding.

-Today, in addition to maintaining an active career as an independent director, Matthew is Founding Artistic Director of The Lunar Stratagem, where he has written, directed, and choreographed [glug], Can You Forgive Her?, Dead Letter Office (a prelude to Bartleby the Scrivener), I, Ca$$ie… or The end of days, and Street Haunting, a site-specific, interactive iPlay based on the essay by Virginia Woolf.
+Today, in addition to maintaining an active career as an independent director, Matthew is Founding Artistic Director of The Lunar Stratagem (currently on hiatus), where he has written, directed, and choreographed [glug], Can You Forgive Her?, Dead Letter Office (a prelude to Bartleby the Scrivener), I, Ca$$ie… or The end of days, and Street Haunting, a site-specific, interactive iPlay based on the essay by Virginia Woolf.
 The more text-based of these pieces are published and are available for purchase here.

 Matthew has twice been granted permission by the family of Bertolt Brecht to translate that playwright’s works for his own productions, and he has translated/adapted other European dramatists as well, including Wedekind, Chekhov, Ibsen, and Büchner.
 Matthew was profiled in American Theatre magazine for his 2010 production of Wanderlust: a History of Walking, which he adapted from the bestselling non-fiction book by Rebecca Solnit, created with an Access to Artistic Excellence grant from the National Endowment for the Arts, and premiered at Cleveland Public Theatre prior to its NYC premiere at the Ice Factory.
 Matthew’s US premiere of Madrid-based playwright Juan Mayorga’s Himmelweg (Way to Heaven) ran Off-Broadway for nine months in 2011 after receiving The New York Times Critics’ Pick, and in summer 2014, Matthew was among a group of artists invited to Tijuana, Mexico to participate in TCG’s International Artistic Collaboration Forum.